jplozf/calamity/README.md

 1. Launch the Calamity application.
 2. Click the "Scan File" or "Scan Directory" button to select what you want to scan.
+3. Alternatively, drag and drop files or folders directly onto the output log panel to start a scan.
-3. The scan will start, and the progress will be displayed in the output window.
+4. The scan will start, and the progress will be displayed in the output window.
-4. If any threats are found, they will be listed in the results table.
+5. If any threats are found, they will be listed in the results table.
-5. You can stop the scan at any time by clicking the "Cancel" button.
+6. You can stop the scan at any time by clicking the "Cancel" button.

 ## To-Do